xfwang/SCNV/README.md

 ````
 Steps:
 0) .fastq --> .bam (alignment using bowtie, not included in this toolkit)
-1) Sort and reorder .bam files (according to the referen genome)
+1) Sort and reorder .bam files (according to the referen genome) based on the script bamGATKsort.sh
 2)
 ````